Inkos (/’ɪŋk-ōs/)

 Vision

 I’ve known I’ve wanted to be a writer since I was eight.
 For almost two decades, I’ve fielded the same questions: So you want to be a teacher?
 Well, what kind of writer are you?
 Do you write books?
-Well, I’ve gotten teaching out of my system and put my personal writing out into the world (I self-published three poetry collections, presented my research as far as Panama and France, and birthed my 80-page magnum opus, “Music as a Cultural Rhetoric in Gay Dance Clubs in Austin, TX”).
+Well, I’m fulfilled by years of teaching and tutoring and have put my personal writing out into the world (I self-published three poetry collections, presented my research as far as Panama and France, and birthed my 80-page magnum opus, “Music as a Cultural Rhetoric in Gay Dance Clubs in Austin, TX”).

 There’s a stereotypical image of writers as reclusive beings, clacking away, alone with their ingenuity.
 I’m the opposite—a people person, through and through.
 I think you have to be, to be a storyteller.

-I am relentlessly ambitious and ready to match the energy of the writers I work with; bring A-team research skills to whatever arena you’re playing in; calibrate advanced concepts to your audience’s literacy access; creatively compose words and their visual presentation with an eye for design; and I’ll write your projects like they’re my own.
-Because they are.
+Inkos is competitive and ready to match your energy.
+I bring A-team research skills to whatever arena you’re playing in; calibrate advanced concepts to your target audience; compose your ideas with an eye for design; and I will write your projects with the same esteem as my own.
+Because when we’re on the same team, they are.

 I’m Mindy, the inko.

-I started building writing relationships in 2018 at the Texas State University Writing Center, where I fell in love with peer tutoring.
-I felt most fulfilled after working with writers on personal statements, statements of purpose, and scholarship essays—where writers struggled to transcribe their obvious worth on paper, I saw clear stories from start to finish.
+I started building writing relationships at the Texas State University and The University of Texas at Austin writing centers.
+As an undergraduate writing tutor, I worked with writers on personal statements, statements of purpose, and scholarship essays.
+Where my peers struggled to transcribe their obvious worth on paper, I saw the clear sell of their stories from start to finish.